rjframe/json-rpc/README.md

 Current status:

-* The client should be good; needs some cleanup.
+* This is currently not usable.
 * The server will execute async functions.
+* I'm also experimenting with more of a promise/future API instead.

-Documentation is currently in the docs/ folder and is not rebuilt with every commit; I'll host them properly it once the project is ready.
+Documentation is currently in the docs/ folder and is not rebuilt often; I'll host them properly it once the project is ready.

 ## Non-conforming details